publicdocs/uscode/assets/md/titles/usc33/us/usc/t33/ch9/schI/m__us_usc_t33_s403.md

  __Prior Provisions__

     This section and section 9 of act Mar.
 3, 1899 ([section 401 of this title][/us/usc/t33/s401]), superseded provisions of [act Sept.
 19, 1890, ch.
-907, § 7][/us/act/1890-09-19/ch907/s7], [26 Stat.
+907][/us/act/1890-09-19/ch907], § 7, [26 Stat.
 454][/us/stat/26/454], as amended by [act July 13, 1892, ch.
-158, § 3][/us/act/1892-07-13/ch158/s3], [27 Stat.
+158][/us/act/1892-07-13/ch158], § 3, [27 Stat.
 110][/us/stat/27/110], which prohibited the erection of obstructions to navigation, and prohibited the erection of bridges over navigable waters under State legislation before the approval of the plans by the Secretary of War, and prohibited the alteration of channels unless authorized by said Secretary.

  __Change of Name__

     Department of War designated Department of the Army and title of Secretary of War changed to Secretary of the Army by section 205(a) of [act July 26, 1947, ch.
-343][/us/act/1947-07-26/ch343], title II, [61 Stat.
+343, title II][/us/act/1947-07-26/ch343/tII], [61 Stat.
 501][/us/stat/61/501].
 Section 205(a) of act July 26, 1947, was repealed by section 53 of [act Aug.
 10, 1956, ch.
 1041][/us/act/1956-08-10/ch1041], [70A Stat.
 641][/us/stat/70A/641].
 Section 1 of act Aug.
 10, 1956, enacted “Title 10, Armed Forces” which in sections 3010 to 3013 continued Department of the Army under administrative supervision of Secretary of the Army.

  __Transfer of Functions__